danielSajjadi/danielSajjadi/README.md

 ###

 <p align="left">🎓 Recent computer science graduate passionate about software development and excited to dive into the world of C# and also keep eyes on Java and Kotlin. <br><br>🔭 Currently working on building projects to sharpen my C# skills and explore different aspects of software development.<br><br>🌱 Always learning and expanding my knowledge and learning new technologies.<br><br>📫 Let's connect!
-Reach me at [LinkedIn](https://www.linkedin.com/in/danial-sajjadi-a3046489/).</p>
+Reach me at <a href="[url](https://www.linkedin.com/in/danial-sajjadi-a3046489/)">LinkedIn</a>.</p>

 ###